EconomyLens.com

 The deal came as Modi kicked off his trip to the Netherlands. ©AFP

-The Hague (AFP) – Dutch tech giant ASML signed a deal with Tata Electronics Saturday to help build and scale up a semiconductor plant in India, overseen by Prime Minister Narendra Modi on his tour of the Netherlands.
-ASML, which makes cutting-edge machines to manufacture semiconductors, said it would “enable the establishment and ramp-up” of the Dholera plant in Modi’s home state of Gujarat in western India.
+The Hague (AFP) – Dutch tech giant ASML signed a deal with Tata Electronics Saturday to help build and scale up a semi-conductor plant in India, overseen by Prime Minister Narendra Modi on his tour of the Netherlands.
+ASML, which makes cutting-edge machines to manufacture semi-conductors, said it would “enable the establishment and ramp-up” of the Dholera plant in Modi’s home state of Gujarat in western India.

 Related

-On the other side, the EU has eyed India — the world’s most populous nation and a fast-growing economy — as an important market for the future.
 Modi’s trip to the Netherlands was his second since 2017, as the two countries seek to boost bilateral trade from the $27.8 billion (23.7 billion euros) last year.
 Earlier Saturday, Modi also addressed a large crowd of Indian ex-pats and visited Dutch King Willem Alexander.
-During his trip, he will also inspect the centuries-old Chola Plates, rings with engraved copper plates, that are being returned to India by Leiden University.
+During his trip, he inspected the centuries-old Chola Plates, rings with engraved copper plates, that are being returned to India by Leiden University.

 © 2024 AFP